jburman/ZeroG/README.md

 -------------------
 ZeroG is still a work in progress and is progressing towards an initial beta release in the near future.
-The majority of ongoing work is around the ZeroG Object Store framework, which provides high speed data storage capability along with convenient features common in relational database systems.
+The majority of ongoing work is around the ZeroG Object Store framework, which provides high speed data storage capability along with convenient features common in relational database systems such as indexes and a query language.
 Changes are only committed to `master` once they have been completed and unit tested.
 The software is fairly stable and reliable even though it is still in beta development.